curry-language/curry-info-system/specifications/commands.md

 Return a list of available information for given module in given version of given package.
 Also return a list of information that can be generated.

-## Queries for typeclasses
+## Queries for classes

-### /packages/*pkg*/versions/*vsn*/modules/*mod*/typeclasses/*typeclass*?information
+### /packages/*pkg*/versions/*vsn*/modules/*mod*/classes/*typeclass*?information

-Return a list of available information for given typeclass of given module in given version of given package.
+Return a list of available information for given type class of given module in given version of given package.
 Also return a list of information that can be generated.

 ## Queries for types